lvgalvao/Udacity-Data-Engineering-Projects/README.md

 ## Project 1: [Relational Databases - Data Modeling with PostgreSQL]
-Developed a relational database using PostgreSQL to model user activity data for a music streaming app.
+Developed a relational database using PostgreSQL to model user activity datafor a music streaming app.
 Skills include:
 * Created a relational database using PostgreSQL
 * Developed a Star Schema database using optimized definitions of Fact and Dimension tables.
 Normalization of tables.
 * Built out an ETL pipeline to optimize queries in order to understand what songs users listen to.